RTEMS/rtems-docs/c_user/rtems_data_types.rst

-  ``rtems_context`` is the CPU dependent data structure used to manage the integer and system register portion of each task’s context.
+  ``rtems_context`` is the CPU dependent data structure used to manage the integer and system register portion of each task's context.

 - .. index:: rtems_context_fp

-  ``rtems_context_fp`` is the CPU dependent data structure used to manage the floating point portion of each task’s context.
+  ``rtems_context_fp`` is the CPU dependent data structure used to manage the floating point portion of each task's context.

 - .. index:: rtems_device_driver